GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/10.191-200/05.Great-God,-What-Do-I-See/docs.md

 ---
+title: |
-title: 195.
-Great God, What Do I See
+    195. Great God, What Do I See - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 195.
+Great God, What Do I See.
+Great God, what do I see and hear!
+The end of things created!
+The Judge of man I see appear  On clouds of glory seated;  The trumpet sounds; the graves restore  The dead which they contained before;  Prepare, my soul, to meet Him.
+    keywords:  |
-    keywords: Church Hymnal, Great God, What Do I See, Great God, what do I see and hear!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Great God, What Do I See, Great God, what do I see and hear!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 195. GREAT GOD, WHAT DO I SEE
+####  Church Hymnal 1941,

 ```txt

 1.
 Great God, what do I see and hear!
 The end of things created!